 The honey bee trap is the logical tool to with future populations of feral collect honey bees, especially Africanized honey bees, but we still have a lot to learn about this technology.
 A number of trap styles are available for detection and control of Africanized bees?
 At present the round paper pulp trap, originally developed at the USDA Tucson Bee Laboratory appears to be the one of choice.
+However, traps may be constructed out of a variety of materials.

 What is the necessary trap density for detection and/or control of wild bee populations?
 One source suggests 80% detection is possible with 8 traps/square mile in urban areas and 4/square mile in rural situations.
 Traps also collect bees from managed apiaries; experience suggests this reaches a peak between 250 to 500 yards from the apiary.
 Traps should be run at least one to two times a week during the active (dry) season, but at six week or one month intervals in the inactive (wet) season.
 Two persons can take down about 100 traps per day.1